NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 export GPT_MODEL_FILE=Nemotron-3-8B-Base-4k.nemo

 # Reinstall latest modelopt and build the extensions if not already done.
-pip install -U "nvidia-modelopt[torch]" --extra-index-url https://pypi.nvidia.com
-python -c "import modelopt.torch.quantization.extensions as ext; ext.precompile()"
+pip install -U "nvidia-modelopt[torch]" python -c "import modelopt.torch.quantization.extensions as ext; ext.precompile()"

 scripts/nemo_example.sh --type gpt --model $GPT_MODEL_FILE --quant [fp8|nvfp4|int8_sq|int4_awq] --tp [1|2|4|8]
 ```

 > *If the TensorRT-LLM version in the NeMo container is older than the supported version, please continue building TRT-LLM engine with the `docker.io/library/modelopt_examples:latest` container built in the ModelOpt docker build step.
-Additionally you would also need to `pip install megatron-core "nemo-toolkit[all]" --extra-index-url https://pypi.nvidia.com` to install required NeMo dependencies*
+Additionally you would also need to `pip install megatron-core "nemo-toolkit[all]"` to install required NeMo dependencies*

 #### For Megatron-LM models: